Paul Ramsay

 2005: 'The Sound of the Field', online self-assembling sound art project for international Mail Art group Field Study

-2004: released solo one album: 'Inlets' (on own Motile label)
+2004: released solo album: 'Inlets' (CD on own Motile label)

 1995-present: various interactive sound pieces in development of 'Parallel Music' (an indeterminate computer-based sound art/music compositional method)